sfzhu93/icse2022-ae20/README.md

 See the cells marked in green.
 The 415 questions of lifetime annotations are summarized by using topic number = 8.

-The scripts to run the LDA model is available from XXX.

 ### Section 3.3.2
 Results: sheet "Section 3.3.2".

-Scripts: TODO

 ## Section 3.4
 ### Cognitive Task Analysis
-Interview Protocol: `/home/jdoe/vrlifetime-survey/icse/icse2022-ae20/cognitive-task-analysis/interview.docx`
+Interview Protocol: `icse2022-ae20/cognitive-task-analysis/interview.docx`

-Outcome: `/home/jdoe/vrlifetime-survey/icse/icse2022-ae20/cognitive-task-analysis/outcome.xlsx`
+Outcome: `icse2022-ae20/cognitive-task-analysis/outcome.xlsx`

 ### Results
 See column AN:AO in sheet "Section 3.2" and sheet "Section 3.4".

 # Section 4
 ## The Survey
-Qualtrics Project file: `/home/jdoe/vrlifetime-survey/icse/icse2022-ae20/survey-project/Qualtrics_project.qsf` (This file can be imported to Qualtrics)
+Qualtrics Project file: `icse2022-ae20/survey-project/Qualtrics_project.qsf` (This file can be imported to Qualtrics)

-Survey Description: `/home/jdoe/vrlifetime-survey/icse/icse2022-ae20/survey-project/survey-description.pdf`
+Survey Description: `icse2022-ae20/survey-project/survey-description.pdf`

 PC, PD and their variants, with rubrics for Q6:
-`/home/jdoe/vrlifetime-survey/icse/icse2022-ae20/survey-project/pc-pd-rubric.docx`
+`icse2022-ae20/survey-project/pc-pd-rubric.docx`

 ## Participants' Responses